heberjs/isdi-bootcamp-202402/staff/heber-sanchez/project/doc/README.md

 As manager

 - i can register in special url for manager
-- i can register the field (only once)
+- i can register fields
-- i can update field
+- i can update fields
+- i can delete fields
+- i can create matches
+- i can edit matches
+- i can delete matches

 As player